 Los Angeles Corporate Photographer

 Gregory Mancuso is an award-winning corporate photographer based in Los Angeles with 20 years experience.
 He is a top ten excellent and affordable corporate photographer who creates captivating images in the LA area.
+The types of shooting he does includes events coverage, headshots, portraits, conferences, meetings, parties, and corporate working images & facilities–which are utilized by people in corporate communications, pr, marketing and social media.

 He is considered one of best corporate photographers in Los Angeles and specializes in business and lifestyle photography, and shoots environmental portraits that reveal the natural warmth and personality of his subjects within impeccably designed compositions.